comevussor/African-calabash-with-OpenSCAD/README.md

 It is quite difficult to apprehend the spherical geometry involved in calabashes decoration based on 2D representations.
 That is why I represented them in 3D, using OpenSCAD so that they can be later included in more ambitious projects.

 Porndouï is a symbolic representation of the striped hawk wings.
+There is a visual effect with spherical equilateral triangles that have 3 right angles.